-- World War I Reference Library
+- World War II Reference Library

-- Encyclopedia of Sex and Gender
+- West's Encyclopedia of American Law

-- Sports in America
+- Growing Old in America

 - National Security